The previous page closed with

 \]

-identical to those of the heat case; only the temporal equation has changed — and its
+conditions are identical to those of the heat case.
+Only the temporal equation has

-change, from first order to second order, is precisely the source of every qualitative
+changed, and that change, from first order to second order, is precisely the source

 The Spatial Eigenvalue Problem